The top 10 skills that'll get you a job when you graduate

 - Make the most of university life and extracurricular activities to develop your general skills.

 - Plan early to get relevant work experience and voluntary work which will give you transferables that will make you work ready.
 You could get involved in volunteering through the #iwill campaign, which promotes social action among young people aged between 10 and 20.
 Have something lined up for each vacation, and get ready for formal placement and internship applications at the beginning of your second year.

 - Religiously record the skills you gain and work experience activities you do so that you can pull out good examples on applications and in interviews.

 - Network!
 Use family, friends and contacts to get work experience and to find out more about career areas that interest you.

 - Visit your university's careers service: find out whether it runs any employability skills sessions; sign up for relevant courses and workshops; get help from a careers adviser to write a CV that really showcases your competences and abilities.

 - Take advantage of careers fairs and employer presentations.
 Talk direct to recruiters to find out what they look for.

 - Always do your homework before applying for jobs.
 Employer research will help you identify the skills and competences a particular organisation places most emphasis on.
 In turn, you can tailor your application so that it stands out.
-As a starting point, use the Employer Insights reports on targetjobs.co.uk!
+As a starting point, use the employer hubs on targetjobs.co.uk!